 Common Personal Watercraft Repairs To Avoid…

 So what are operator caused personal watercraft repairs?
-Personal watercraft like my Sea Doo are generally pretty bulletproof.
-Sure, like any other machine, there can be unexpected mechanical issues.
-But with proper maintenance and operation, these are mostly few and far between.
+A jet ski like my Sea Doo watercraft is generally pretty bulletproof.
+Sure, like any other machine, there can be unexpected mechanical issues on PWC adventures.
+But, with proper maintenance and operation, these are mostly few and far between.

 Personal Watercraft Repairs #1 – Impeller Issues

 Your most likely operational trouble on the water may come from sucking debris up into the jet pump.
 The intake grate is underneath, on the hull.
 Weeds or rope jammed into this grate can block the flow of water through the impeller of the jet drive mechanism.
 This limits throttle response and forward thrust of your jet propulsion system.
 Your engine may also overheat.
 These blockages are debilitating and annoying.
 You can sometimes remove them with procedures outlined in your owner’s manual.
 Or with patience and a sharp knife & pliers.
 But the worst jam-ups require a visit to your dealer.

 However, a pebble or piece of wood can slip through the grate into the impeller itself.
 Such ingestion can occur almost anywhere.
 But it happens most commonly in shallow water or where debris is stirring up.
 Like in a lock, at a marina or behind a large boat in a slow zone.
 These small items can jam or even break the impeller, causing serious damage drive shaft and engine.

 So if you hear any kind of an unusual rattling noise from below, or feel any sudden diminishing of throttle response, shut off your personal watercraft immediately.
 If you can get it to shore and turned on its side, look inside the grate for any foreign object (having an LED flashlight is handy).
 With luck, the offending object may be visible.
 If so, you may be able to remove it with the proper emergency tool before any significant damage is done.
 Otherwise, unless you’re able to proceed in limp home mode, you’re in for a slow tow.

 Personal Watercraft Repairs #2 – Engine Flooding